 Resort OpeningPlease be aware that before December 21st and after April 12th some resorts may have a limited number of lifts and runs open, especially in the lower resorts.
 Please check with the Tourist Offices directly for updates and information.

 Price GuaranteeWe will offer a guarantee that your holiday price will not be offered cheaper with us or anyone else, now or later in the season.
 In fact your price will only increase in cost with ongoing availability!
 If in the unlikely event your holiday is offered cheaper then we will refund you the difference in the new price.
 This does not apply to bookings made within 6 weeks prior to departure, or for Sun-Weds bookings, or for holidays with Swiss-Air Flights.
 And remember, your holiday Price Guarantee (for comparison purposes) can only be compared with a like-for-like package using the same flights and times outside 6 weeks prior to departure!
 This Guarantee only applies to our own exclusive properties: Hotels Hermine Blanche, Les Dents Blanches, Philibert, Montana.
 Chalets: Flo, Camarine and Martine.

 Groups1.
 In return for giving group discounts, we ask that one group leader is selected for coordinating the group and they are the only point of contact with us.

 2. All group questions must be directed through the group leader and all payments must be made via the group leader.
 This reduces any misconception or uncertainty.

 3. Group leaders are responsible for imparting all knowledge of the holiday and booking onto their group.
-IGOSKi cannot be held responsible for group misconceptions after the holiday has been invoiced.
+Alpine Elements cannot be held responsible for group misconceptions after the holiday has been invoiced.

 4. Free places apply only to the basic holiday price and not for regional airport departures, accommodation supplements or extras.